thisisRMak/cs231n-notes/Lecture2.md

 00:00 : Image Classification - What is it?

 05:00 : Image Classification - Why is it hard?

-Semantic Gap?
+- **Semantic Gap** between pixel representations and the meaning or features that humans can interpret
   - Illumination / Shadows
     - eg: cats in shadows
   - Background Clutter
     - eg: white cat in a field of snow, brown cat in a dirt hill
   - Occlusion
     - eg: cat hiding under a cushion, only the tail showing
   - Scale / Zooming in and out
   - Resolution
     - Note: not considered as big an issue, since we normalize the image
   - Deformation
     - eg: cats sitting or lying, looking deformed
   - Interclass variation
     - eg: different colored cats
   - Context
     - eg: dog with shadow vs tiger

 11:52 : Interface for an Image Classifier
 ```python